 That year, France won the World Cup in Russia.
-All throughout France, we heard the songs of victory, whether we were at home, or with hundreds of thousand people on the Champs-Elysées.
+All throughout France, we heard the songs of victory, whether we were at home, or with hundreds of thousands people on the Champs-Elysées.
 It was an historic year for French sports fans.

 2019 is too: like their male counterparts, the Women’s French football team is trying to recreate this achievement during the first Women’s Football World Cup organized by France.

-Historically, it’s only the 8th iteration of FIFA women’s World Cup.
+Historically, it’s only the 8th iteration of FIFA Women’s World Cup.
 Although football has always been very popular in Europe, women struggled to have the right to play as men did.
 Although 12,000 people attended the France-England game in 1920, women’s soccer disappeared in the 1930s and was forbidden because it was considered “harmful to women”.
 Despite this, women kept playing soccer and women’s soccer was officially recognized by the French, English, and German federations in 1970.
 The same year, the first women’s World Cup was organized in Italy and won by Denmark.
 Eight teams participated in this competition.

-Women’s soccer has come a long way since the 1920s; 24 teams competed in 2019 women soccer World’s Cup in France.
+Women’s soccer has come a long way since the 1920s; 24 teams competed in the 2019 women soccer World’s Cup in France.

 The competition has met expectations from a sporting point of view, as well as from a statistical point of view.
 For example, France opened the competition with a huge victory: 4-0 against South Korea in front of 45,261 spectators, an attendance record for France’s Bleues.